20IP/Identifying-Entinities-in-Healthcare-Data/README.md

     <img src="pic1.jpg" width="70%" height="70%">

 - Dataset: __Provided by the Upgrad educational institution__.
 You can consult and download from this repo.

+- There are three labels that have been used in this dataset: O, D and T, which are corresponding to ‘Other’, ‘Disease’ and ‘Treatment’, respectively.
 - We don't have any more interpretive information about data.
 You can refer to the code in the __Jupyter Notebook__ file to understand how to handle it

 ## Technologies Used
 * In this project we use some of the following libraries, you can install it according to the version noted in the requirement.txt file.
 > Pandas version 	 1.4.2
 Numpy version 	    1.22.3
-Ploly version 	 5.6.0
-Matplotlib version 	 3.5.1
+spacy version       3.4.3
-Seaborn version 	 0.11.2
+scikit-learn version        0.23.1

 ## Expected Tasks
 - Our approach is as follows: